umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/azure-devops-pwsh.md

 {% hint style="info" %}
 The Umbraco CI/CD Team have created a sample pipeline for Azure DevOps.

-The Scripts are provided as is - This means that the scripts will do the bare minimum for a pipeline that is utilizing the CI/CD flow.
-The idea is that they can be integrated into your own pipelines so they will have the ability to do deployments to your Umbraco Cloud projects.
+The Scripts are provided as is.
+This means that the scripts will do the bare minimum for a pipeline that is utilizing the CI/CD flow.
+Adapt and integrate them into your own pipelines to gain the ability to do deployments to your Umbraco Cloud projects.

 The sample includes YAML-files and custom Powershell scripts to interact with the Umbraco Cloud API.